thedvo/capstone-project01/proposal.md

 ## **Functionality & User Flow**

-- Users have the option of setting up a profile if they are interested in saving individual cards to their favorites and also have the ability tomake decks (playlists)
+- Users have the option of setting up a profile if they are interested in saving individual cards to their favorites and also have the ability to make decks (playlists)
 - For all users, the first page they see is the search form (e.g. Google Search).
 There will be details available for users to know how to make a search and examples of search inputs
 - When users make a search, all cards matching the search input will display (card image) and users can click on individual cards to see their specific details
 - Signed in users can favorite/unfavorite cards as well as create/delete decks they create